csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

 ### Objectives

-In this lab, you will:
+In this section, you will revise the Ignite knowledge:

 - Create a compartment
 - Create a user